Hackerl/asyncio/doc/api/task_zh.md

 Z_DEFINE_ERROR_CODE_EX(
     Error,
     "asyncio::task",
-    CANCELLED, "task has been cancelled", std::errc::operation_canceled,
+    CANCELLED, "Task has been cancelled", std::errc::operation_canceled,
-    CANCELLATION_NOT_SUPPORTED, "task does not support cancellation", std::errc::operation_not_supported, LOCKED, "task has been locked", std::errc::resource_unavailable_try_again,
+    CANCELLATION_NOT_SUPPORTED, "Task does not support cancellation", std::errc::operation_not_supported, LOCKED, "Task is locked", std::errc::resource_unavailable_try_again,
-    WILL_BE_DONE, "operation will be done soon", Z_DEFAULT_ERROR_CONDITION )
+    WILL_BE_DONE, "Operation will be done soon", Z_DEFAULT_ERROR_CONDITION )
 ```